WojciechGalant1/Company-Workwear-Management-System/README.md

   - CSRF protection for all forms
   - Rate limiting to prevent brute-force form submissions
   - API request throttling to mitigate abuse and maintain performance
-- Omplementation of automated test suites to improve future maintainability and reduce regression risk
+- Implementation of automated test suites to improve future maintainability and reduce regression risk

 ## My Role & Responsibilities